The Ketogenic Diet and Epilepsy

 Degree of Difficulty

 The transition to this diet will be monitored by a doctor.
 Your child will also be tested on a regular basis to look for side effects and maintain body function.
-If your child is not seeing a benefit your doctor may stop the diet and try alternative treatments.
+If your child is not seeing a benefit, then the doctor may stop the diet and try alternative treatments.

 What kinds of foods will your child be able to eat?
 Focus on what can be eaten, rather that what cannot be eaten.
 Keep in mind that the ketogenic diet is fat-based, so fatty foods rule the menu.
 You can be as creative as you want as long as you are mindful of what your child can eat.
 Here is a list of possible menu items: